Chemical Bonding

 The strong chemical bonds that form between atoms of the same or different elements to create molecules or formula units of an element or chemical compound are called primary bonds.
 Covalent bonds, ionic bonds and metallic bonds are all types of primary bond.

-The forces that attract two or more molecules to one another are called secondary bonds, or Van der Waals forces after the Dutch theoretical physicist Johannes Diderik van der Waals (1837-1923), who made significant contributions to modern molecular science.
+The intermolecular forces that attract two or more molecules to one another are called secondary bonds, or Van der Waals forces after the Dutch theoretical physicist Johannes Diderik van der Waals (1837-1923), who made significant contributions to modern molecular science.
 Secondary bonds are significantly weaker than primary bonds.
 Several types of secondary bond have been identified.
 They include:

 London dispersion forces